litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * Support for HTTP/2 & HTTPS out-of-box
 * Single Site and Multi Site support
 * Supports WooCommerce and bbPress
+* Has an API system that enables other plugins to easily integrate with the cache plugin.
 * Can cache desktop and mobile views separately
 * Allows configuration for do-not-cache by URI, Categories, Tags, Cookies, and User Agents